Quakecon-Community/rtcw-config/README.md

 ## Changes

-Changes to this repository must be approved by the European RTCW gather administrators.
+Changes to this repository must be approved by the QuakeCon Tournament administrators.